mlochbaum/BQN/commentary/problems.md

 ### Can't Reduce or Scan over arrays jointly
 Each allows you to move along two arrays simultaneously (sure, three isn't good, but you can usually split into two Each-ed functions).
 Reduce and Scan are stuck with one, so you might need to pass in a list of tuples.
 Scan also encourages you to pack a few values into the result, leaving you the same annoying structure.
 A nested-transpose primitive, similar to `<˘⍉>`, would help a lot.

+### Can't return from inner functions
+This is an issue with using functions as control flow.
+For example, when looping through an array with Each, you can't decide to exit early.
+In a curly-brace language you would just use a for loop and a return.
+In BQN, the planned feature was a block return like `label←` to jump out of a block with header name `label`.
+This was never implemented anywhere.
+Predicates cover some of the simpler use cases, and when they were added I decided early returns weren't worth the added complexity and dropped the idea.

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).